WangWenhao0716/Awesome-Diffusion-Replication/README.md

 # Citation
 ```
 @article{wang2024memorization,
-  title={Replication in Diffusion Models: A Survey and Outlook},
+  title={Replication in Visual Diffusion Models: A Survey and Outlook},
   author={Wang, Wenhao and Sun, Yifan and Yang, Zongxin, and Hu, Zhengdong and Tan, Zhentao and Yang, Yi},
-  journal={arXiv preprint arXiv:xxxx.xxxxx},
+  journal={arXiv preprint arXiv:2407.xxxxx},
   year={2024}
 }
 ```